 (d) Be sent to each other party involved in the hearing.

-(b) State the date by which the appellant’s brief, new evidence, or new exhibits are to be received by the appeal board for consideration.
+1. A brief, new evidence, or new exhibit are to be received by the Appeal Board for Public Assistance for consideration; and

 (a) The records of the hearing; and

-(b) New evidence or exhibits introduced before the appeal board in accordance with subsection (2) or (3) of this section.
+(b) New evidence or exhibits introduced before the Appeal Board for Public Assistance in accordance with this section.

 (a) Submit written arguments; and

-Section 16.
+Section 13.
 The Appeal Board Decision.
-(1) The decision of the appeal board shall be in accordance with KRS 205.231.
+(1) The decision of the Appeal Board for Public Assistance shall be in accordance with KRS 13B.120 and 205.231.

-(2) The appeal board shall be allowed to reverse the decision in subsection (1) of this section if the following criteria are met:
+(2) The Appeal Board for Public Assistance may reverse the decision in subsection (1) of this section if the following criteria are met:

 (a) The correct determination of eligibility based on incapacity or disability is the only issue being considered in the appeal board decision; and

-(b) Within twenty (20) days of the appeal board decision, the appellant, or household member whose incapacity or disability is the issue of the hearing, receives and provides to the appeal board an award letter for benefits based on disability including:
+(b) Within twenty (20) days of the Appeal Board for Public Assistance’s decision, the appellant, or household member whose incapacity or disability is the issue of the hearing, receives and provides to the appeal board an award letter for benefits based on disability including: